Tatenda-Prince/AWS-Auto-Scaling/README.md

 # High Availability
 High availability refers to the elimination of single points of failure to enable infrastructures to continue operating, even if a component it depends on fails.

 ## Use Case
 You are a Cloud Engineer for Tatenda Tech, tasked to build a highly available Apache Web Servers cloud infrastructure.
 The infrastructure needs to have a minimum of 2 servers running at all times.
 Additionally, it must have the capability to scale out and increase to a maximum of 5 servers when the average CPU utilization increases to 50%.

+## Step 1: Setup VPC and subnets
+#Create VPC
+Navigate to VPC dashboard and click “Create VPC”.
+Continue by naming your VPC, then add the IPv4 CIDR block.
+We will be using 10.10.0.0/16, as seen below.
+You can now “Create VPC”.